willpanderson/Auto-Learn/README.md

-# Auto-Learn Pro Introduction
+# Auto-Learn Introduction
-Auto-Learn Pro is a machine learning Android application for our Fundamentals of Software Engineering class.
+Auto-Learn is a machine learning Android application for our Fundamentals of Software Engineering class.

  There are six possible classifications for Auto-Learn to classify your image: